David5590/timebalancer/DesignDocument.md

 - Work hours and days configuration
 - Vacation days and holidays management
 - Integration with Toggl API for work hours tracking
-- Visualization of work hours deficit using Recharts
+- Visualization of work hours balance using Recharts
 - Calendar view for vacation days and holidays using react-dates
 - Offline support and installation on devices using PWA features